Cybrary Man's Educational Web Sites

 * drive by shootings

-* a bullet hole in the window and wall of my library
+* a bullet hole in the window and lodged in the wall of my library

 * prostitutes plying their trade on the school block